Skip to Content Facebook Feature Image

 “This facility should not be operational.
 It feels like this contractor is reinventing the wheel, and people are losing their lives in their experiment,” said Escobar, a Democrat from El Paso who has toured the camp several times.

-She said the facility had temporarily cut its population below 1,900 when she visited last month after cases of the measles and tuberculosis were reported.
+She said the facility had temporarily cut its population below 1,900 when she visited last month after cases of measles and tuberculosis were reported.

 On one visit, a female detainee showed Escobar a meager serving of scrambled eggs that was served still frozen in the middle.
 She learned that detainees protested after they had stopped receiving juice, fruit and milk with their meals.

 Escobar also met with a detainee from Ecuador who said his arm had been broken during a violent arrest by immigration agents in Minnesota.
-Weeks later, he was still pleading for proper medical treatment and the congresswoman could still see the fractured bones in his forearm poking up under the skin.
+Weeks later, he was still pleading for proper medical treatment, and the congresswoman could still see the fractured bones in his forearm poking up under the skin.

 “I asked him, have you asked for help?
 And he said, ‘I ask every day, all day.
-And the only thing they give me is aspirin’,” she recalled.
+And the only thing they give me is aspirin,’” she recalled.

-The Washington Post reported in September that a required ICE inspection found conditions at the facility violated at least 60 federal standards for immigration detention, but that report never been released publicly.
+The Washington Post reported in September that a required ICE inspection found conditions at the facility violated at least 60 federal standards for immigration detention, but that report has never been released publicly.

 The DHS spokesperson did not explain why but called claims in the Post story false.
-The spokesperson said ICE's Office of Detention Oversight recently completed an inspection at Camp East Montana but that report also has not been released.
+The spokesperson said ICE's Office of Detention Oversight recently completed an inspection at Camp East Montana, but that report also has not been released.

 The camp was hastily constructed last summer after the administration awarded a contract now worth up to $1.3 billion to Acquisition Logistics LLC, a Virginia contractor that had previously not operated an ICE facility.